nomcgill/DnDprocrastiMonster/README.md

 ## UNDER THE HOOD
 * HTML, CSS, JavaScript, JQuery, and JSON API GET requests
 ### The API
 This app uses a 3rd party API created and open-sourced by Adrian Padua in 2016.
 The API was the most complete D&D monster API that could be found in January, 2019.
-Unfortunately, *D&D 5e API* is not https.
-As http, Cross-Origin requests are not possible in some formats.
-This means that the GET requests will not work for some users.
-For more informataion, see [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-The easiest method to bipass is to either use the app locally, or to use the app from an http to start.
-Repl.it houses the http domain for the example at the end of this README.

 ### The Images
 Without a way to obtain free, relevant images (the app was created for a class, not for commercial use), I simply took the time to create a javascript object of the proper images for each monster.
 This is store in *"imageArray.js"*.